EliteLeveled/Hydration-reminder-arch/README.md

    - Modify the `INTERVAL` variable to change the reminder interval in seconds.

 2. **Run the Script:**
-   - Execute the script in your terminal to start receiving hydration reminders.
+   - Execute the below mentioned code in your terminal to start receiving hydration reminders.

 ```bash
 chmod +x hydration-reminder.sh